SamSaffron/omniauth-browserid/README.md

 ## Usage

-BrowserID works using a Javascript-driven popup window.
-As such, there is a little more work than usual to integrate BrowserID seamlessly into your app.
-That being said, a default implementation of BrowserID will work as outlined below.
+Persona works using a Javascript-driven popup window.
+As such, there is a little more work than usual to integrate it seamlessly into your app.
+That being said, a default implementation of Persona will work as outlined below.

 ### Basic Case

-To use the built-in form in order to authenticate with BrowserID, you simply need to add the strategy to your application:
+To use the built-in form in order to authenticate with Persona, you simply need to add the strategy to your application:

 ```ruby
 use OmniAuth::Builder do